 The origin is not consensual, but the locals have “adopted” this delicacy as their own.

-It’s clearly a recipe with humble origins, as it uses green beans and fries them in a batter of egg and flour.
+Clearly, it’s a recipe with humble origins, as it uses green beans and fries them in a batter of egg and flour.

 They even say that it was from this recipe that the Japanese “invented” tempura, which appears in many of their dishes.

-Half a Bacon
+Half a Sausage

 Also known as Desfeita de Bacalhau com Grão, this is a typical dish from Lisbon’s Mouraria neighborhood and was once known as poor people’s food.

-The name Meia-Desfeita is due to the curious fact that customers only ordered half a portion of this dish, which served perfectly to satisfy hunger in those days.
+The name Meia Desfeita is due to the curious fact that customers only ordered half a portion of this dish, which served perfectly to satisfy hunger in those days.

 Meia-Unha